Chang’an Small Restaurant Chapter 5

 Lin Yan motioned to his servants outside, and one of them quickly got off their horse and went to Liu Feng.

 Liu Feng turned his head to look over.
-He first saluted Lin Yan's carriage from a distance, then said a few words with the servant, and walked over together.
+He first saluted Lin Yan's carriage from a distance, then said a few words with the servant and walked over together.

 After getting into his superior officer's carriage, Liu Feng felt a little ill at ease.
 Unfortunately, his stomach didn’t share the same sentiment and started growling.
 Liu Feng's face instantly flushed red, he only hoped that the sound of the rain outside could cover it up.